25 Business Continuity Statistics You Need to Know

 According to data from Lending Tree, around one-fourth of businesses fail before their first year is up, but that number skyrockets as time passes.
 Almost half fail within the first five years, and more than 60% close within 10 years.

-8. Approximately 200,000 businesses permanently closed due to COVID-19
+8. Approximately 700,000 businesses closed due to COVID-19

-9. External actors make up 65% of data breach threats
+9. External actors make up 81% of data breach threats

 Sometimes, all it takes is one compromised folder—or even a single file—to cause a break in continuity.
 And the latest business continuity statistics suggest that businesses are not being careful enough with their file restrictions.

 This lack of security is a disaster waiting to happen.
 Folder access should be configured on an “as needed” basis (i.e. the principle of “least privilege”).
-Not everyone in an organization needs the same access and permissions, and being too liberal with access control significantly increases the risk that a user will create, edit, update, or delete business-critical data.
+Not everyone in an organization needs the same access and permissions, and being too liberal with access control significantly increases the risk that a user will create, edit, update or delete business-critical data.

 Businesses that don’t plan or put due diligence into protecting sensitive data could suffer massive losses.
 In industries such as healthcare and financial services, which face stringent data regulations like HIPAA, organizations can also face steep fines and penalties.